ItalyPaleAle/svelte-spa-router/Advanced Usage.md

 <code>{JSON.stringify(parsed)}</code>
 ````

-With the same URL, the result would be:
+With the same URL as before, the result would be:

 ````text
 {"query":"hello world","sort":"title"}